Overview

 A: Sure, but if you can’t trust your anti-virus software, you are in trouble anyway.
 More generally, anybody who can get malware running on your computer can pretty much learn what they want.
 The software agent doesn’t change this one way or the other.

-- Q: If the intermediary is a government agency, can’t it just legally order the advertising company to show it the decrypted reports?
+Q: Can't a government agency just legally order the intermediary and the advertising company to show it the decrypted reports and user IP addresses?

-A: Yes, but if it can do that, it can just as well legally wiretap you from your ISP.
+A: Yes, but if it can do that, it can just as well legally wiretap users from their ISP.

 A: The software agent, or indeed a collection of competing software agents, could be supported by your browser in much the same way your browser toolbar supports multiple competing search engines today.
 The browser could provide basic protocol support and a framework for running Privad.
 Advertising companies could install their software agents into this framework, and compete with each other for advertisers, website ad space, and website profiling information.